laurawalters1/mongoose-model-generator/package/README.md

+## Installation

 Install at the server level:

 ```javascript
 npm i mongoose-model-templates
 ```

+## Usage

-Run the following command in the server directory to generate a template mern model (replace 'User' with your model name)
+Run the following command in the server directory to generate a template mongoose model (replace 'User' with your model name)

 ```javascript
 npm run create:model -name=User